Can An Hoa Foreclose On A House In Tennessee banner Knoxville

 What are the consequences of foreclosure on a homeowner’s credit score?

-Foreclosure by an HOA or lender can greatly affect a homeowner’s credit score, staying on the credit report for years, and making it harder to get new loans or favorable interest rates.
+Foreclosure by an HOA or lender can greatly affect a homeowner’s credit score.
+It stays on the credit report for years and makes it harder to get new loans or favorable interest rates.

 Can the foreclosure process be stopped once it begins?